Nylon

 TL;DR

-What nylon is good for (and when not to use it)
+What nylon is good for (and when to skip it)

-Nylon (PA) is a tough, abrasion-resistant engineering plastic that shines for functional parts like gears, bushings, hinges, clips, cable guides, and shop fixtures.
-It tends to survive impacts and repeated flexing better than many common filaments.
-The tradeoffs are that nylon absorbs water from air quickly and it shrinks as it cools, so it is less “set-and-forget” than PLA/PETG and often less dimensionally stable than stiffer materials.
+Nylon (PA) is a tough, wear-resistant engineering plastic for functional parts like gears, bushings, hinges, clips, cable guides, and shop fixtures.
+It handles impacts and repeated flexing better than many common filaments.
+The downsides are practical: nylon soaks up moisture from the air and it shrinks as it cools, so it needs more prep than PLA/PETG and it’s often not the best choice when you need tight dimensions or maximum stiffness.

 Common nylon filament variants (what changes)